dart-lang/dart_style/README.md

 intelligent line wrapping.
 It has no problems with nested collections, function expressions, long argument lists, or otherwise tricky code.

+**The formatter is at an alpha state right now.
+It does a good job on most code, and I'd love to have you try it and report bugs, but it has known issue and its output will change over time.**

 ## Running it

 The package exposes a simple command-line wrapper around the core formatting